- 3 Bedrooms

 - Wheelchair Accessible

 About this PropertyFairfield Harbour is located in the suburbs of New Bern, and a fifteen min. drive from downtown.
 You are entering a gated community with luxuries such as a golf course, marina, boat ramp, kayaks and tennis courts.
 Security roams the area, making it a safe neighborhood.
-The home is located at the end of a cul-de-sac with a view of a huge pond near it and beyond that, the golf course.
+The home is located at the end of a cul-de-sac with a view of a sizable pond near it and beyond that, the golf course.
 There is a double private driveway and a double garage containing a ramp for people needing a wheelchair.
-Come appreciate New Bern and feel at home in this 2700 sq ft. home.....
-We will do our most superb to accommodate you :-)
+Come savor New Bern and feel at home in this 2700 sq ft. home.....
+We will do our premium to accommodate you :-)

-- Rental companies and individual rental owners commonly offer clients the chance to buy trip insurance coverage.
-Trip insurance, which generally will cost you between 1% - 5% of the basic term cost, provides visitors reimbursement of their vacation costs for any days missed resulting from personal health emergencies or storms, in addition to ensuing additional hurricane evacuation costs or charges, like an unexpected hotel stay or extra gasoline.
-Trip insurance can be a bank account-saver if the unforseen happens (heaven forbid!).
+- Give thought to obtaining trip insurance with your rental agreement.
+Trip insurance, which generally add somewhere between 1% - 5% of the basic stay cost, provides guests reimbursement of their rental expenses for any nights missed as a consequence of medical-related emergencies or hurricanes, as well as ensuing additional hurricane evacuation costs or charges, like an unplanned hotel stay or additional gas.

-Before you decide to book "Fairfield Harbour New Bern", read through our brief list of issues to consider.
+Before you start to book "Fairfield Harbour New Bern", read through our short checklist of issues to consider.

 Search Early and Frequently

-Are you or other members of the crew travelling with a dog or cat?
-Pets are welcome at many rental properties, but guidelines differ.
-Don't forget to read agreements and contracts carefully.
-Additional fees or costs may be applied to your contract.
-If in doubt, ask the property owner and get it in writing.
+Are you or other individuals in the crew travelling with a pet dog?
+Animals are welcome at many rental properties, but guidelines differ.
+Ensure that you study agreements and contracts carefully.
+Extra fees or costs may be applied to your contract.
+Ask questions *before* you reserve!

 Searching the Internet